-Labors of Love: Musings on dynamics w The Creator & the act of Creation itself
+Labors of Love: Musings on Collective dynamics w The Creator & the act of Creation itself

-The Empress & The Eternal Child - Mother, Midwife & Manifestation - the Beloved & the Beholder
+The Empress & The Eternal Child - Mother, Midwife & Manifestation - the Beloved & the eye of the Beholder

 The last time we spoke I told you we’d be talking allll about that ‘L’ word.

 SURPRISE!
 The word of the day is Labor.

 Bet you didn’t see that one coming.

 Although, it seems pretty fitting for this fine Saturday evening (read: Saturn’s Day - the planet of maturity, restriction, discipline, and rewards for sustained & dedicated work).

 Thomas Edison said, “Opportunity is often missed by people because it is dressed in overalls and looks like work.”